 African Grey Parrots are extremely sociable, loving, and intelligent animals.
 They are capable of learning hundreds of human words and sounds, which can be used in their proper contexts.
 Some researchers say that African Grey Parrots have intelligence equivalent to that of a five-year-old child.
 The most famous African Grey was probably Alex (1976 - 2007) who was the subject of a thirty-year (1977-2007) experiment by animal psychologist Irene Pepperberg.

 By the end of his life, he could identify fifty different objects and recognize quantities up to six; he could distinguish seven colors and five shapes, and understand the concepts of "bigger," "smaller," "same," and "different," and that he was learning "over" and "under."
 Alex had a memorized vocabulary of about 150 words, but what was exceptional was that he used these words to actually communicate what he wanted.
-For example, when he was tired of being tested, he would say "I'm gonna go away", and if the researcher displayed annoyance, Alex tried to diffuse it with the phrase, "I'm sorry."
+For example, when he was tired of being tested, he would say "I'm gonna go away", and if the researcher displayed annoyance, Alex tried to defuse it with the phrase, "I'm sorry."

 Also, like primates and other smart animals, they learn from watching one another, often working to outsmart each other.
 One pig will often follow another pig to food before grabbing it away from him, and the pig who was tricked will change behaviors to reduce how many times it is tricked.